Saturation-IO/saturation-js/VIBE.md

-# 🚀 Quick Start: Build a Saturation App with Claude Code
+# 🚀 Quick Start: Build a Saturation App with AI

 Want to quickly test the Saturation SDK in a Next.js app?
-Copy this prompt into Claude Code to create a simple "Hello World" app that connects to your Saturation workspace and is ready to deploy on Vercel.
+Use this prompt with your favorite AI coding tool to create a simple "Hello World" app that connects to your Saturation workspace and is ready to deploy on Vercel.

+## Choose Your Tool

+### Option 1: Claude Code (Local Development)
+Use [Claude Code](https://claude.ai/code) to create the app in your local environment.
 The app will be created in your current directory.

+### Option 2: v0.app (Instant Deploy-Ready App)
+Use [v0.app](https://v0.app) by Vercel to get an instantly deployable app with live preview and one-click deployment to Vercel.

 ## The Simple Prompt

-Copy and paste this entire prompt into Claude Code:
+Copy and paste this entire prompt into Claude Code or v0.app:

 ```
 First, read the Saturation SDK README to understand the library: